-1-6 semester credits 1-6/1-6/0In this course, topics of special interest in the field of massage therapy and related fields will be explored in depth.
+In this course, topics of special interest in the field of massage therapy and related fields will be explored in depth.
 Topics chosen may not be covered fully in regularly scheduled coursework, and the choice of topics will depend on trends and developments in the industry.
 Possible topics may include massage therapy theory and techniques for special populations and conditions, new and emerging techniques in the field, and related interdisciplinary topics.
 This course may be taught as lecture only or a combination of lecture and lab; instructors may be chosen from resident faculty, visiting faculty, and experts who work in the field.
 Some field trips may be involved in this course.
 This course may be repeated for credit multiple times, if different topics are covered each time.
 The last digit of the course code indicates credit hours awarded for the course.
 Prerequisite(s): Matriculation in a Massage Therapy program; Permission of the Department Chair.